tony-aw/tinycodet/README.md

 # Conclusion

-I hope this R package will make your life a little bit tidyr.
+I hope this R package will make your life a little bit tidier.